The Puntillitas Fritas or fried baby squid as they are called in English is a very popular food from Southern Spain.

-If you are looking for what to eat in Malaga you might find them as calamaritos and in other parts of Andalusia it is called choquitos or chopitos, but either way, you are getting a delicious fried seafood.
+If you are looking for what to eat in Malaga, you might find them as calamaritos, and in other parts of Andalusia, it is called choquitos or chopitos, but either way, you are getting one of the best Spanish Seafood Recipes.

 Background of the Dish